auNLP/mdwikiNLP/classroom_materials/class_02/class_02.md

 ## Plan for Class
 **The plan for the class is still a work in progress.**

+- (~10 minutes) Any general issues we need to tackle?
+  - Have everyone joined Element?
+  - General issues with git?
+  - General issue with VS Code?
+  - General issues with Python and packages?
+-
 ---

 ## Materials used in Class